 Planning is responsive to individual pupil progress.
 Regular formative assessments, based on observations, photographs and examples of work, inform every day planning as well as providing next steps for each pupil.
 All 'planning in the moment' opportunities are seized by practitioners to support immediate development.
-An online app is used to gather evidence by home and school for each child's profile.
 All progress is continually monitored and assessed using the EYFS profile and the Early Learning Goals.